 Chainsaws that are powered by petrol

-Compared to electric chainsaws and pole chainsaws, petrol-powered chainsaws are significantly more powerful and can cut more extensive and thicker logs and wet wood.
+Petrol-powered chainsaws are significantly more powerful than electric chainsaws and pole chainsaws and can cut more extensive and thicker logs and wet wood.
 Additionally, you can expect a petrol-powered chainsaw to have more horsepower in general.
-When you need to cut logs and trees in places that are quite a distance from an electrical outlet, the portability and power of a petrol-powered tool are invaluable assets.
+When you need to cut logs and trees in places quite a distance from an electrical outlet, the portability and power of a petrol-powered tool are invaluable assets.